rileywheadon/poll-app/ROADMAP.md

 ### Important

-- [ ] Fix ranked element size issue (min width on grid?)
+- [x] Fix ranked element size issue (min width on grid?)
-- [ ] Switch the pie/bar chart for choose one/many
+- [x] Switch the pie/bar chart for choose one/many
+- [x] Add a hint that green is for user results and blue is for average
 - [ ] Visually differentiate the 'choose one' and 'choose many' input fields
 - [ ] Perfect graph visuals